1973 NCAA Division I football season: Heisman Trophy

-Running back John Cappelletti had the third best year in Penn State history when he gained 1,117 yards rushing in 1972.
+Halfback John Cappelletti had the third-best year in Penn State history when he gained 1,117 yards rushing in 1972.
 As a senior in 1973, he had the second best year in school history rushing for 1,522 yards.
 In his two-year running career, he gained 100 yards in the thirteen games and had a career total of 2,639 yards and twenty-nine touchdowns for an average of 120 yards per game and 5.1 yards per carry.
 Cappelletti's acceptance speech on December 13 at the Heisman Dinner (with new Vice President Gerald Ford next to him on the dais) was considered the most moving ever given at these ceremonies, as he honored his 11-year-old brother Joey, who was battling leukemia at the time.